How to use

 | Single press | Next page |

-| Long press | Clear all logged routes from device memory |
+| Long press (summary selected) | Clear all routes — shows confirmation, hold again to confirm |

 Shows current weather conditions from OpenWeatherMap.
 Displays a 24×24px icon, temperature, condition text and when the data was last fetched.
 The device connects to WiFi every 6 hours to refresh.